zjxxxxxxxxx/open-editor/.changeset/pink-bats-tie.md

 '@open-editor/client': patch
 ---

-refactor(client/jsx): Use DocumentFragment for Fragment implementation
+refactor(jsx): Use DocumentFragment for Fragment implementation